cse-sim/cse/doc/src/docs/input-data/zone.md

 Selects model for zone.

-<%= csv_table(<<END, :row_header => false)
+{{
-CNE, Older central difference model based on original CALPAS methods.
+  csv_table("CNE, Older central difference model based on original CALPAS methods.
 Not fully supported and not suitable for current compliance applications.
 CZM, Conditioned zone model.
 Forward-difference&comma; short time step methods are used.
 UZM, Unconditioned zone model.
 Identical to CZM except heating and cooling are not supported.
-Typically used for attics&comma; garages&comma; and other ancillary spaces.
+Typically used for attics&comma; garages&comma; and other ancillary spaces.")
-END
-%>
+}}

 {{
   member_table({